y-ml-z/Neighborhoods/README.md

 ## Target Audience:

-To recommend the correct location, XYZ Company Ltd has appointed me to lead of the Data Science team.
-The objective is to locate and recommend to the management which neighborhood of Newyork city will be best choice to start a restaurant.
+To recommend the correct location, the objective is to locate and recommend to the management of XYZ Company Ltd which neighborhood of Newyork city will be best choice to start a restaurant.
 The Management also expects to understand the rationale of the recommendations made.

 This would interest anyone who wants to start a new restaurant in Newyork city.